Cyclicity and R-matrices: Finite-dimensional representations of quantum affine algebras

 and defined from the Chevalley generators by using the action of Lusztig automorphisms of $\U_q(\Glie)$ (in \cite{bec} for the untwisted types and in \cite{da} for the twisted types).
 We have $x_i^\pm = x_{i,0}^\pm$ for $i\in I$.
-A complete set of relations have been proved for the Drinfeld generators \cite{bec, bcp, da2}.
+A complete set of relations for Drinfeld relations was obtained in \cite{bec, bcp, da2}.
 In particular the multiplication defines a surjective linear morphism

 where $\U_q^\pm(\Glie)$ is the subalgebra generated by the $x_{i,m}^\pm$ ($i\in I$, $m\in\ZZ$) and $\U_q(\Hlie)$ is the subalgebra generated by the $k_i^{\pm 1}$, the $h_{i,r}$ and $c^{\pm 1/2}$ ($i\in I$, $r\in\ZZ\setminus\{0\}$).